trinker/termco/README.md

 `plot_upset` function wraps `UpSetR::upset` and is made to handle `term_count` objects directly.
-Upset plots are complex and require study of the method in order to interpret the results (<http://caleydo.org/tools/upset>).
+Upset plots are complex and require study of the method in order to interpret the results
+(<a href="http://caleydo.org/tools/upset" class="uri">http://caleydo.org/tools/upset</a>).
 The time invested in learning this plot type can be very fruitful in utilizing a technique that scales to the types of data sets that **termco** outputs.
 This tool can be useful in order to understand overlap and thus improve discrimination.

     plot_upset(model)